 The Maryland State Bar Association annual meeting had a discussion group on a topic entitled, “A Cure for the Courts: Are Health Courts the Rx for Maryland?”
-The idea behind health courts is that specially trained judges would hear medical malpractice cases in Maryland, without juries, deciding damages based on “schedules” for non-economic damages.
+The idea behind health courts is that specially trained judges would hear medical malpractice cases in Maryland, without juries present, deciding damages based on “schedules” for non-economic damages.

 I understand this panel was sparsely attended.
 This is not surprising.
 There is virtually no interest in health courts in Maryland, not even from medical malpractice defense lawyers, who you might have thought would have attended this discussion in droves.